 What Proponents Say About the Health Benefits of TM

-The official Transcendental Meditation web site, TM.org, claims there have been more than 600 studies that confirm a wide array of benefits.
-These studies were done at 250 independent universities and medical schools over the past 40 years.
+The official Transcendental Meditation web site, TM.org, claims there have been more than 350 studies that confirm a wide array of benefits, including:

 - Reduced blood pressure

 - Reduced blood pressure in at-risk teens